ortus-boxlang/boxlang-docs/extra-credit/security-guide.md

 # Security Guide

 Safeguarding your applications and data from attack requires addressing several important factors including server security, network security and code security.
-You can find all you need to know about securing your BoxLang engines in the BoxLang Security Guide at the most excellent [**cfdocs**](https://cfdocs.org/security) website.
+You can find all you need to know about securing BoxLang in the BoxLang Security Guide at the most excellent [**cfdocs**](https://cfdocs.org/security) website.
 Please visit it, follow it, live it!

 * [https://cfdocs.org/security](https://cfdocs.org/security)
 * [https://cfdocs.org/security-encryption](https://cfdocs.org/security%2Dencryption)